 Granted the article is a few years old, but I haven’t found any evidence that this guy sold his stock.

+Uncovering and explaining how our digital world is changing – and changing us.
 Who is going to buy Twitter?
 That’s the $18 billion question Silicon Valley has been asking itself for over a year since it became apparent Twitter wasn’t growing the way investors once hoped.

 So now you know why anyone remotely critical of Islam is targeted and eventually suspended or banned.
 Now you know why ISIS accounts and other terrorists are basically ignored.